Skip to main content

 Settings

 • For all email templates, settings include the email subject, From address, From name, and Reply-to address.
-Note that you’ll need to authenticate the domain used in your From and Reply-to addresses (look for Email Domains in the left nav) before Vortex can send email on your behalf.
-Until the domain is authenticated, emails will be sent from the jyn.us domain.
+Note that you’ll need to verify the domain used in your From address (look for Email Domains in the Vortex sidebar) before emails can be sent from your domain.
+Until the domain is verified, emails will be sent from the jyn.us domain.

 • The invitation template allows you to determine whether or not your email invitations expire, and if so, after what period of time.
 Note that if your flow includes reminder and nudge emails, make sure that they all fall within your expiration window.
 For example, if invitations expire in 30 days, you’ll want to make sure all reminders and nudges go out before the 30-day expiration.